freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 ## The value of one credit

-The basic amount of value in Offst is **one credit**.
+The basic amount of value in Offset is **one credit**.
 One credit is exactly the amount of value you earn when you help mediate a transaction.

 What is the value of one credit with respect to known currencies?
 We are not sure